openid/fapi/fapi-2_0-security-profile.md

  1. shall issue authorization codes with a maximum lifetime of 60 seconds; and
  1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by Section 10.1 of [@!RFC9449]).

+**NOTE**:
-**NOTE**: In order to facilitate interoperability the authorization server should also accept its token endpoint URL or the URL of the endpoint at which the assertion was received in the `aud` claim received in client authentication assertions.
+To facilitate interoperability, this document requires that Authorization Servers accept their issuer value in the `aud` claim received in client authentication assertions.
+It recommends that they also accept their token endpoint url or the url of the endpoint at which the assertion was received.
+This does not reduce the stricter requirement in [@!RFC9126] that requires all 3 values to be accepted at the PAR endpoint.

 **NOTE**: Refresh token rotation is an optional feature defined in Section 6 of [@!RFC6749] where the Authorization Server issues a new refresh token to the client as part of the